 Leaving those myths aside, we would not consider health alone to be a reason to go vegan.
 There are several reasons that have been promoting veganism.
 Ethics and environmental concerns are a few other factors that can influence people in choosing vegetarian food.

 However, Is vegan the healthiest diet?
+And if yes, why vegan is healthy?
 Well, it would be, but you need to take care of a few prime points.
 If you are not replenishing your vegan diet with the nutrients that you may be missing when compared to the non-vegetarian diet.
 Else, you may end up with nutritional deficiencies.
-While there are several health benefits of veganism, it is essential to keep up with the right balance of nutrients.
+While there are several health benefits of a vegan diet, it is essential to keep up with the right balance of nutrients.